In the workplace, it is unfortunate that when employment relationships break down, this could result in Unfair Dismissal.

 Please Note: This is not legal advice but it may help you understand the law.
 Read more…

 Recently had an unfair dismissal?
 Get in touch with a lawyer.

-Please contact our Client Engagement Team on (07) 3252 0011 to book an appointment with an employment lawyer.
+Please contact our Client Engagement Team on (07) 3252 0011 to book an appointment with an one of our experienced Brisbane unfair dismissal lawyers.
 Strict time limits apply to the various claims (sometimes as little as 21 days from the date of dismissal/termination taking effect), so prompt action and expert legal advice are essential to preserve your rights.